Here is my list of my favourite famous artists’ names and their paintings around the world.

 In the Louvre museum in Paris hangs another of Leonardo’s most known works of art is The Mona Lisa.
 Some people believe that its fame to rest on the enigmatic smile that is on the face of the woman thought to be that of Lisa Gherardini.

 While he produced several works during this era, it is the Mona Lisa that is probably his best-known piece.
-Leonardo da Vinci
+Da Vinci

 I visited the Leonard Da Vinci exhibition The Mechanics of Genius in The Science Museum in London in 2016.

-If you thought Leonardo Da Vinci was “just” and exceptional painter, you would be surprised.
-Leonard Da Vinci was also a draftsman.
+If you thought he was “just” and exceptional painter, you would be surprised.
+He was also a draftsman.
 He has drawn numerous and incredible mechanical drawings plans about war, manufacturing and instruments to help the man to flight.

 He was inspired by engineers when he was working in Florence.
 Leonard wanted to make the “process” better so he started to draw.
-The machines were produced in 1952 in Milan to celebrate Leonard’s 500th anniversary.
+One of his famous works is The machines were produced in 1952 in Milan to celebrate Leonard’s 500th anniversary.

 2. Famous paintings in Florence – Renaissance – Sandro Botticelli